Jameskmonger/creature-chess/README.md

 $ yarn dockerup
 ```

-The game is then accessible at `https://creaturechess.local-dev.com:8090`.
-You might need to add `creaturechess.local-dev.com` to your host file (or remove `host` from `webpack.config.js`)
+The game is then accessible at `http://localhost:8080`.

 ### Dev toolkit